basho/basho_docs/content/riak/ts/1.3.0/using/querying.md

 // millisecond resolution
 var queryText = "select weather, temperature from GeoCheckin where time > " + t1 +
                 " and time < " + t2 +
-                " and myfamily = 'family1' and myseries = 'series1'" +
+                " and region = 'South Atlantic' and state = 'South Carolina'" +
                 " and temperature > 27.0";
 var q = new Riak.Commands.TS.Query.Builder()
     .withQuery(queryText)